A Statistician's Overview of Physics-Informed Neural Networks for Spatio-Temporal Data: Historical Perspective

 \subsubsection{Connections to Filtering and Bayesian Estimation}

-About the same time that Sasaki was developing the variational approach to combining data and mechanistic model information, control engineers were working on the same problem, from an online filtering perspective.
+About the same time that Sasaki was developing the variational approach to combining data and mechanistic model information, control engineers were working on the same problem from an online filtering perspective.
 The classic example of this is the Kalman filter \citep[][]{kalman1960new}, which has become ubiquitous in control engineering and statistical state-space time-series and spatio-temporal analysis \citep[e.g., see][]{shumway2000time,wikle2007bayesian}.
-Typically in the control engineering case, one assumes they have an initial condition and initial variance/covariance matrix and proceeds to generate forecasts and update those as new observations come online, then generates another forecast, etc. The filtering equations explicitly account for model error, as in the weak constraint 4DVar case.
-Indeed, there is a clear connection between the filtering formula and the variational equations \citep[e.g., see ][for a derivation and connections]{wikle2007bayesian}.
+In the control engineering case, one typically assumes they have an initial condition and initial variance/covariance matrix and proceeds to generate a forecast for the next time; this forecast is then updated as new observations come online, and this updated state estimate is used to generate another forecast, etc. The filtering equations explicitly account for model error, as in the weak constraint 4DVar case.

-As discussed in \citet{wikle2007bayesian}, one can view the variational, optimal interpolation, and filtering approaches as Bayesian inference, where there is a likelihood model relating observations to a latent dynamic process, and then the process is assigned a prior distribution with the background vector (e.g., forecast) $\bm{u}_b$ as the prior mean.
-When the data and prior distributions are Gaussian and the mapping function is linear, the variational and Bayesian approaches are equivalent \citep[e.g.,][]{wikle2007bayesian}.